canmertinyo/Book-api/README.md

 </p>

 # Quick brief
-You can create book with this api!
+You can create/update/delete books and authors

 # Installation
-First we must install all dependencies.
-Type this in terminal :
+First we must install all dependencies. write this in terminal :
 ```ts
 npm install
 ```